Home Page › Blog › Do I Qualify for a Service Dog or an ESA?

 - Controlling the animal refers to the service dog being under the handler’s control at all times.
 The animal must be leashed, harnessed or tethered while in public places unless it interferes with the service animal’s ability to perform its tasks.
 If those methods of control interfere, the handler must use voice, signal or other means to control the animal.

-These are a few examples of the protections that service dogs have to the public.
+These are a few examples of the protections that service dogs have for the public.
 These service animals have legal protections as long as the handler has control and adequate training in place for the animal so it can perform its duties for the disabled owner.

 Legal protections for Emotional Support Animals